otrack/cloud-computing-infrastructures/transactions/README.md

 The directory `templates` contains the k8s templates of the banking system (both the system and the load balancer).

 **[Q32]** Create a cluster in Google Cloud Platform to host the containers.
-(As we will scale-out the system later on, it is advised to already provision a few nodes.)
+As we will scale-out the system later on, it is advised to already provision a few nodes (use at least three e2-standard-2 machines).
+Ensure that your cluster is zonal, that is deployed over a single availability zone.
 Import the credentials of the cluster, and create an appropriate context with the `kubectl` command.
 This last sequence of steps is recalled below: